ACCELERATE FOR A DAY

 Interplanetary g-force flights will be quick, a matter of days.
 Therefore, g = 0.5 AU/day2 might be a convenient expression. |

 Galileo showed that the free-fall motion of an object has a constant acceleration.
 Starting from rest, distances increase in proportion to the square of the elapsed time.
-Since a vertical fall was too fast for Galileo to measure accurately, he slowed it down by making the ball roll down an inclined board.
-Across the board, along to its surface, he strung a number of taut horizontal wires, making the ball sound a click whenever it jumped over one of them.
-Galileo then moved the wires up and down the board, until the clicks sounded evenly spaced.
 If the acceleration is now a (less than near Earth gravitational acceleration, g=10m/sec/sec) and the time, t, was measured in clicks.
 Starting with the ball at rest (D0 = 0), one measures following:

 For more on this experiment, see the book "The God Particle"